8 Best Inspirational Speeches by Women!

 3. Ellen Page on Sexuality

-Ellen Page’s inspirational as well as powerful speech for LGBT equal rights at the Human Rights Campaign “Time to Thrive campaign”, was also a coming out announcement about her own sexuality.
+Ellen Page’s inspirational as well as powerful speech for LGBT equal rights at the Human Rights Campaign “Time to Thrive campaign”, was also a coming out announcement about her sexuality.

 The best part of her speech is as follows: